sergiocollado/potpourri/Notes_on_linux.md

 PATH, is the enviromental varible that defines the order in which directories will be checked for looking for programs. those directories will be checked from the begining to the end.

-is common that you want to update your PATH variable, it is done like follows:
+It is common that you want to update your PATH variable, it is done like follows:

 ```bash
 export JAVA_HOME="/path/to/java/home"